montagejs/montagejs.org/docs/rich-text-editor.md

 </div>
 ```

 The `menu` element holds the buttons we will use for styling the text.
-Montage doesn’t do anything special with this element; I’ve just included it for semantic value.
+Mod doesn’t do anything special with this element; I’ve just included it for semantic value.

 Inside the menu I’ve included a wrapper `div` to group together the three text controls.
 I’ve applied a class to it so that the stylesheet can visually display the buttons as a group.

 Each button and the `div` element below the menu are given their own `data-mod-id` so we can hook them up to the serialization.

-Lets also add a `data-auto-package` attribute to the Montage script element, so that we don’t need to create a package.json file.
+Lets also add a `data-auto-package` attribute to the Mod script element, so that we don’t need to create a package.json file.
 As this example has no external dependencies, it is ideal for this:
 ```
 <script src="../montage/montage.js" data-auto-package></script>
 ```